cgwire/kitsu/docs/getting-started-advanced/README.md

 Alternatively, you can do it per **batch**.

-You can select multiple shots or assets, by pressing the **crtl** or **shift** key.
+You can select multiple shots or assets by pressing the **ctrl** or **shift** key.

 Then go to the **Change status** section on the action menu.